- Research & Expeditions

 Austrian Space Forum will send six Analog Astronauts to Israel in October 2020

 Today the Austrian Spaoday the Austrian Space Forum (OeWF) announced the names of those six analog astronauts who will emulate a human Mars mission in Israel from mid-October to mid-November 2020.
 “AMADEE-20” is the OeWF’s 13th Mars analog mission.
 The selected analog astronauts are highly qualified experts who were trained by the Austrian Space Forum.
 Commander of this international crew will be aerospace engineer João Lousada from Portugal, an experienced analog astronaut who already participated in two previous Mars analog missions in Austria (2015) and Oman (2018).ce Forum (OeWF) announced the names of those six analog astronauts who will emulate a human Mars mission in Israel from mid-October to mid-November 2020.
 “AMADEE-20” is the OeWF’s 13th Mars analog mission.
 The selected analog astronauts are highly qualified experts who were trained by the Austrian Space Forum.
 Commander of this international crew will be aerospace engineer Joao Lousada from Portugal, an experienced analog astronaut who already participated in two previous Mars analog missions in Austria (2015) and Oman (2018).

-” After serving as deputy commander during our mission in Oman I’m very proud to take the lead this in Israel this year.
+” After serving as deputy commander during our AMADEE-18 mission in Oman I’m very proud and grateful to take the lead this year, in Israel.
 My crew and I will have the outstanding opportunity to work in a geological setting similar to Mars, testing cutting-edge technology and experiments that we might one day use on the planet’s surface.
 I’m also happy to have a custom-built habitat developed by our Israeli partners according to the specifications of AMADEE-20.
-Although performing a human Mars mission presents many challenges and I’m positive that together with my skilled team and in cooperation with our Israeli partners we will accomplish a successful mission, leading to a better understanding of the challenges of Mars and getting one step closer to Mars.”
+Although performing a human Mars analog mission of this magnitude presents many challenges I’m confident that together with my skilled team and in cooperation with our Israeli partners we will accomplish a successful mission, leading to a better understanding of the challenges of Mars and getting one step closer to Mars.”

 List of selected crew members: